Code-Institute-Submissions/https-github.com-FullstackSammy-gnarly-skate-school/README.md

 ### **The About Us section**

-On the About Us section, you can find all the information you need about Gnarly Skate School and what they stand for and how you can book a session.
-There is also 2 pictures to be seen in this section.
+On the About Us section, you can find all the information you need about the Gnarly Skate School and what they stand for and how you can book a session.
+There are also 2 pictures to be seen in this section.

 ![an image of the about section](assets/images/about.jpg)